soerenschneider/occult-python/README.md

 # Occult
-Reads a secret from Hashicorp Vault's K/V store and extracts & pipes the acquired secret to a pre-configured program.
+Reads a secret from Hashicorp Vault's K/V store, extracts & pipes the acquired secret to a pre-configured program in order to automate a process involving a secret.

 ## Demo
 ![demo](demo.gif)